staller-lab/NN_interpretability_for_AD_prediction/scripts/README.md

-Code to train and analyze the NNs.
+Code used to perform all the analyses in "Interpretable biophysical neural networks of transcriptional activation domains separate roles of protein abundance and coactivator binding"

+Detail descriptions can be found in each folder.